Kalamiaris palm forest

 Kalamiaris palm forest or Panayouda palm forest (Kalamiaris is the northern area of Panayouda settlement) is a semi-natural small palm forest on the east coast of Lesbos island.

-The original twenty-four Canary Island Date Palms (Phoenix canariensis) were planted by the English diplomat Atkinson who brought them from Egypt in the late 19th century.
-Later when those palms were starting to produce seeds, new palms born around, so that today we can speak for a small but dense palm forest, which at 80% of its palm population is natural and totally (artificial and natural way vegetation) has about 150-155 phoenix canariensis palm trees.
+The original twenty-four Canary Island date palms (Phoenix canariensis) were planted by the English diplomat Atkinson who brought them from Egypt in the late 19th century.
+Later when those palms were starting to produce seeds, new palms began to grow.
+Today, a small but dense palm forest stands on the island.
+About 80% of its palm population is natural, and the forest has about 150-155 Phoenix canariensis palm trees.

-The forest continues to propagate new seed palms yet, but it has not been protected by the local authority.
-These seed palms are food for some local vegetarian animals or being stolen, so the forest spreads out very slowly.
+The forest continues to propagate new seed palms, but it has not been protected by local authorities.
+These seed palms are food for some local vegetarian animals or are disturbed by other means, which causes the forest to spread out very slowly.